 Can you find all possible ways to solve the puzzle?

-No time limit for this one as well as no solution from us.
+No time limit for this one and no solution from us.
 It’s only for you, if you are curious.

-Solution to the 12 balls puzzle with 1 fake ball
+Solution to Find the fake among 12 balls in 3 weighs puzzle

 What should be the best plan for first weighing?